 For more information on this subject check out the following Rockwell Knowledgebase documents:

 - 44554 – FactoryTalk View ME: Convert MER file to Project file (publically accessable)

 - 63228 – Restoring a Machine Edition Runtime (MER) file (locked – Tech Connect contract holders only)

 - 8913 – Recovering a Project from the MER File (locked – Tech Connect contract holders only)

 I hope you found the above article about editing MER files helpful.
-If you have any comments, questions, or corrections please don’t hesitate to leave them by filling in the “leave a reply” form at the bottom of this page.
+If you have any comments, questions, or corrections please don’t hesitate to leave them by filling in the “post a comment or question” link below.